Click on the topics in the menu across the top of this screen. Do you see the seven sections or “pages”? Scroll up, or Look up!

 About this Website

 “Likes” have been disabled by the author, so that only WordPress users are allowed to “like” anything (as explained below).
 Information was being collected in order to allow anyone to like or comment on any writing, and I do not wish to allow the prostitution of my visitors.
-The sale and use of such information in the turning of the recent (2016) elections demonstrates that the practice conflicts even with voting rights, and ought never have been allowed from the beginning.
+It may be that comments are allowed without data collection, The sale and use of such information in the turning of the recent (2016) elections demonstrates that the practice conflicts even with voting rights, and ought never have been allowed from the beginning.

 McDonald Philosophy and Politics is a website for the publication of e-books, essays, articles and thoughts on philosophy and politics.
 It is hosted by Mark A. McDonald, Ph.
 D, the author of the book On Shakespeare’s King Lear with the Tempest, and the article On Hamlet and the Reformation.
-The book The Revelation: A reading of the Vision and Letter of John to the Churches was available on the Revelation page for 12$, with the first chapter available for free, but the “e-junkie” account was cancelled for the lack of two sales.
-WordPress blocked search engine access to my website while awaiting extortion fees.
-The book is now “out of print,” and I will hope to see them in court, but likely will not be able to afford access to the U. S. courts.
-WordPress keeps writers in their own little internet, the writers make no money while Matt Melonwedge makes millions from advertising.
-We will try to publish in another way, but that too will likely be impossible should these political circumstances continue.
-Surely it is my fault, to watch years of work go down the drain and be a bit bitter.
+The book The Revelation: A reading of the Vision and Letter of John to the Churches is available on the Revelation page for free.

 You may print single paper copies of anything here for reading and study purposes.
 Thoughts and comments are most welcome.
 A blog is also posted at mmcdonald777.wordpress.com.
 A blank website appeared when constructing this one, so I have used it to write about cats, at mmcdonald77/Cats.
 Advertisements are involuntary, not selected for content, and will be deleted when we can “upgrade.”
 If these cross the line into involuntary shopping, please report this to the author.